awsdocs/amazon-eks-user-guide/doc_source/what-is-eks.md

 Amazon EKS runs a single tenant Kubernetes control plane for each cluster, and control plane infrastructure is not shared across clusters or AWS accounts\.

 This control plane consists of at least two API server nodes and three `etcd` nodes that run across three Availability Zones within a Region\.
-Amazon EKS automatically detects and replaces unhealthy control plane instances, restarting them across the Region as needed\.
+Amazon EKS automatically detects and replaces unhealthy control plane instances, restarting them across the Availability Zones within the Region as needed\.
 Amazon EKS leverages the architecture of AWS Regions in order to maintain high availability\.
 Because of this, Amazon EKS is able to offer an [SLA for API server endpoint availability](https://aws.amazon.com/eks/sla)\.

 Amazon EKS uses Amazon VPC network policies to restrict traffic between control plane components to within a single cluster\.
 Control plane components for a cluster cannot view or receive communication from other clusters or other AWS accounts, except as authorized with Kubernetes RBAC policies\.